 Indirect Effects of Fat Loss

 In addition to their effects on blood sugar levels, glutamine supplements may also reduce body fat.
 In the 2015 "Nutrition" study previously mentioned, body fat mass, body fat percentage and waist circumference all decreased, on average, after 6 weeks of glutamine.
-Similarly, a reduction in waist circumference and body weight were observed after 4 weeks of glutamine supplements in a small study of 6 obese women without T2DM, as reported in the "European Journal of Clinical Nutrition" in November 2014.
+Similarly, a reduction in waist circumference and body weight were observed after 4 weeks of glutamine supplements in a small study of 6 women with obesity and without T2DM, as reported in the "European Journal of Clinical Nutrition" in November 2014.
 Because excessive fat, particularly in the waist area, is one of the main reasons for the insulin resistance that causes high blood sugar levels in T2DM, glutamine supplements may indirectly reduce blood sugar by affecting the amount and distribution of body fat.

 Although the discussed studies suggest that glutamine may help lower blood sugar levels in people with T2DM, the effect was small.
 This may be at least partly because of the opposing effects of glutamine on various aspects of glucose metabolism.
 It should also be noted that the participants in the studies had generally well-controlled diabetes, so the effects of glutamine in people with poorly controlled T2DM are unknown.
 Clearly, more research is necessary.
 Even if glutamine is proved to be helpful, the benefit will likely be small, and other strategies, such as diet, lifestyle changes and medications, will remain the mainstay of treatment for T2DM.